 Hands-on with the new remote:

-I used the new remote with my VU android TV, and though the experience may differ slightly depending on what you're using it with it should be similar, and most things will work about as you expect.
+experience may differ slightly depending on what you're using it with it should be similar, and most things will

 Google offers an optional D-pad, but the default controls offer swipe-based navigation that's pretty easy to use.
 Just swipe the direction you want your selection to move to, and that direction is provided as input.
 There's no weird MacBook-like reverse scrolling weirdness to the gestures or anything like that, just push where you want to go, or you can switch to the stereotypical D-pad.